Contributing

 │ ├── formatter/ # Formatter configuration

-│ ├── process-compose/ # Development services
+│ └── process-compose/ # Development services

 └── dev-scripts/ # Development helper scripts

-└── run.sh # Development server script
+└── run.py # Development server orchestrator

 Key Interfaces#